urstrulykkr/CodeJurist/README.md

 # CodeJurist: A scalable code evaluation platform.
+# TO RUN LOCALLY YOU MUST HAVE DOCKER DESKTOP RUNNING IN THE BACKGROUND!
+CONTANERS SHOULD BE RUNNING (look at the image below).

 - :pushpin: CodeJurist allows users to submit solution, written in any popular languages for the coding challenges & evaluates solution by presenting the               deserved verdict.